Dan Meiser at Grass & Bone: Catherine Dzilenski, Idlewild Photo Co.

 Dan and the Stone Acres Board are awaiting approval for the Yellow Farmhouse Education Center, a non-profit, educational branch of Stone Acres.
 Former Director of Education at the Stone Barns Center for Food & Agriculture, Jennifer Rothman, will be the executive director of the Yellow Farmhouse.
 Education will allow the community to become even further immersed in the sustainability and locality of their food.

 Dan’s passion for local, quality cuisine is what has persevered throughout his life.
 The values of Oyster Club, Engine Room, and Grass & Bone emulate his own.
 One personal anecdote in particular stuck out to me.

-In third grade, at Martin Elementary School in Mansfield, Connecticut, Dan was chosen by one of his teachers for a program called PROBE (People Reaching Out to Broaden Education).
+In third grade, at Martin Elementary School in Manchester, Connecticut, Dan was chosen by one of his teachers for a program called PROBE (People Reaching Out to Broaden Education).
 Bright, passionate students were selected based on their potential to do something great someday.
 Part of the culmination of the program was an end-of-the-year project, which was open-ended to each student based on their interest.
 The title of Dan’s project was, “Cooking with Danny.”
 It was a homemade, mom-filmed cooking show based in his kitchen.
 His mother sat patiently as Dan braised pheasant that he and his dad had hunted together.
 He cooked wild rice, sautéed fresh vegetables, and baked a German chocolate cake from scratch, all while capturing a sophisticated ambiance with light music in the background.
 Little did he know “Cooking with Danny” would become a lifelong career.